astrapy/ArduinoColorbotValorant/README.md

 This is an older version of my Colorbot for valorant, i have played 6 months with it without getting banned.
 The reason i make it public is cuz i made it much better trough the time, and too give you a great starting base.

-## ⚠️ DISCLAIMER / NOTES

-- **Compatibility**: This software is designed for Arduino Leonardo boards only (you will need an usb host shield aswell).
-- **Undetected**: I used it myself for around 6 months without a ban.
-But use it at your own risk.
-- **Responsibility**: This software is intended for educational purposes only.
-I am not responsible for any account bans, penalties, or any other consequences that may result from using this tool.
-Use it at your own risk and be aware of the potential implications.

 ## ✍️ Usage

 1. **Spoof Arduino**: